timersdowm/yihan2233.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate student from Beihang University, who has just entered the field of scientific research.
-Passionate about cutting-edge research in artificial intelligence and skilled in algorithm programming
+I am a senior undergraduate student from Beihang University.
+My research interests include applications of large language models and big data intelligence.